munificent/craftinginterpreters/book/jumping-back-and-forth.md

 ### Logical or operator

 The `or` operator is a little more complex.
-First we add it to the parse table:
+First we add it to the parse table.

 ^code table-or (1 before, 1 after)

-Which calls:
+When that parser consumes an infix `or` token, it calls this:

 ^code or